 If you want a more accurate valuation or you need one for a specific purpose - for example, if your mortgage lender requires one - you may need to hire a chartered surveyor.

 The cost for this will depend on your home’s location and the size and value of the property.
 A valuation by a RICS surveyor will typically cost between £150 to £1,500 but some lenders will offer this for free.

 What will my home be worth in five years?

 While this can’t be accurately predicted, UK estate agents Savills have been analysing market conditions and using these to forecast what may happen in the years ahead.

-They anticipate that between 2022 to 2025, UK house prices will rise by between 11% and 12%.
+They anticipate that between 2023 to 2027, UK house prices will rise by around 6%.
 It’s worth bearing in mind that as well as the recent surge in demand for properties, interest rates will also affect price growth.

 Although it’s impossible to put a precise figure on your home’s future value, you can help to increase your property’s worth by making some home improvements.